miled/wordpress-social-login/readme.txt

 WordPress Social Login will attempts to work with the default WordPress comment, login and registration forms.

 If you want to add the social login widget to another location in your theme, you can insert the following code in that location:

 `<?php do_action( 'wordpress_social_login' ); ?>`

 = Where can I report bugs & get support? =

-As an open source project and alpha stage plugin, We Appreciate Your Feedback!
+As an open source project and beta stage plugin, We Appreciate Your Feedback!

-Also to get **help and support**, join us on the [discussion group](https://groups.google.com/forum/#!forum/hybridauth-plugins) or email me at &lt;hybridauth (at) gmail (dot) com&gt;

 == Screenshots ==

 1. **Comment** - Buttons for 3rd party services are also provided on the comment form.